Skip to main content Skip to main navigation Skip to search

 Carp Scientific Advisory Group

-The Carp Scientific Advisory Group (SAG) provides scientific and technical advice on the Carp Biological Control Program.
-The Carp SAG helps develop research activities, identify specialist researchers, and consider research results.
+The Carp Scientific Advisory Group (Carp SAG) provides scientific and technical advice on the Carp Biological Control Program.
+The Carp SAG develops research activities, provides advice, and considers research results.

 The Carp SAG is made up of representatives from all affected states and territories.
-Membership also includes an eminent international expert, an industry representative and representation from other relevant peak organisations, such as the CSIRO, the Fisheries Research and Development Corporation (FRDC) and the Murray-Darling Basin Authority (MDBA).
-Collectively, SAG members have expertise in:
+Membership also includes an eminent international expert, an industry representative, and representation from other relevant peak organisations, such as the CSIRO, the Fisheries Research and Development Corporation (FRDC) and the Murray-Darling Basin Authority (MDBA).
+Collectively, the Carp SAG members have expertise in:

 • aquatic ecology